 left by the yard gate.
 I don’t suppose any of them

 like riding his bicycle.
 I thought it would be the last I

 saw of them, and I wasn’t entirely sorry.
 Sebastian

 fascinated me, but I had come to see that his influence was not healthy.

-Next term I became a sub-prefect, one of only three
+Next term I became a sub-prefect, one of

 from the lower sixth.
 I was on yard duty one day when a